Table of contents

 2. User engagement and experience

 As mentioned, scroll depth directly indicates how deeply users are engaging with your content.
 It tells you whether users are scrolling past the initial content, indicating a higher level of engagement, or if they are bouncing off the page without engaging much.
-A deep scroll depth often suggests that users find your content valuable and informative.
-It can contribute to a positive user experience and increase trust in your website and brand.

 Given the prevalence of mobile devices, scroll depth is also significant in assessing the mobile responsiveness of your website.
 It helps you understand how users interact with your site on smaller screens.